nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-05-07-tfs-event-handler-progress/index.md

 resourceType: blog
 slug: tfs-event-handler-progress
 aliases:
   - /blog/tfs-event-handler-progress
 tags:
   - code
   - tfs-event-handler
   - wcf
   - wit
 categories:
   - code-and-complexity
-coverImage: metro-binary-vb-128-link-1-1.png
+preview: metro-binary-vb-128-link-1-1.png
 ---

 I am making lots of progress with this project and I have only a couple of work items left for CTP1: